-Perfect your stage snake system with the compact and durable SoundTools CAT Box.
-Minimize the number of cables required by running up to four channels of audio and data from XLR, DMX, or AES3 lines through a single shielded CAT line.
-Designed by sound humans to look great and function for a lifetime.
-The disconnectable CAT Box stage boxes can be daisy-chained and used in multiple configurations to build the perfect snake.
+Build the perfect stage snake system around the versatile and durable SoundTools CAT Box 8.
+The SoundTools CAT Box 8 offers both a male XLR and a female XLR on each of the four channels allowing the CAT Box 8 to be used for inputs, outputs, or a combination.
+Minimize the number of cables required by running up to four channels of analog audio, DMX, AES3, or COM lines through a single shielded CAT cable.
+The disconnectable CAT Box stage boxes can be daisy-chained and used in multiple configurations to build the optimum modular snake system.

-Attach your shielded CAT5e/6/7 cable to the input or thru etherCON connection on the end of the CAT Box.
-Attach either a second CAT Box or another SoundTools Audio over CAT 5 product to the other end of the cable.
+Attach your shielded CAT5e/6/7 cable to the input or thru etherCON connection on the end of the CAT Box 8.
+Attach either a second CAT Box or another SoundTools Analog Audio over CAT 5 product to the other end of the cable.
 Insert your XLR cable ends to channels 1, 2, 3, or 4.
-Now you can run up to four lines of audio down a shielded CAT5 cable.
+Now you can run up to four lines of audio down a shielded CAT(5,6,7) cable.

 Pair with an additional CAT Rack, CAT Box, CAT Rack, or WallCAT to send and receive four lines of balanced audio.

 Do I need to use shielded CAT5 cable?

 Yes.
 Each of the channels share a common ground.
 This is especially important with digital signals.

 How far can I send a my mic lines?

 For balanced analog we've achieved distances of over 600ft using our SuperCAT cable.
 The results will vary with other CAT5 brands.
 For digital signals we reccommend distances up to 330 ft as per AES/EBU standards.